-Numsa turned 15 in 2002 and this teenager has much to celebrate.
-Some of the gains it has made are: challenges
+Numsa turned 25 in 2012 and has much to celebrate.
+Some of the gains it has made are:

 - In building the union from a small union to a major industrial union where we have won centralised bargaining to protect workers from low wages, exploitation and poor benefits ;